Mathematics (MATH)

 Department: College of Arts and Sciences

-This course introduces fundamental concepts and results in design theory, including pairwise balanced designs, graph decompositions, and Latin squares.
+This course introduces fundamental concepts and results in design theory.
+Students will study pairwise balanced designs, graph decompositions, and Latin squares.

 Grade Mode(s): Standard Letter, Registrar do not use FN, Registrar do not use FS